tawasta/event/website_event_frontend_customization/README.rst

     - Show latest ticket sale end date in event form view's sidebar
     - Hide tickets that are not available to be sold.
     - Date and address formats on event list
-    - Hide 'Add to Calendar' button from event page
     - Hide ticket download button from registration completion page
     - Hide ticket reference number from registration completion page